Supported by The Climate Center

 In order to meet our climate goals, California will need to dramatically increase the amount of installed renewable energy, including substantially increasing the amount of rooftop solar.

-This effectively raised the cost and reduced the incentive for putting rooftop solar on apartment buildings, schools, farms, and other properties with more than one energy meter.
+This effectively raised the cost and reduced the incentive for installing rooftop solar on properties with more than one energy meter.

-SB 1374, introduced by Senator Josh Becker, would amend that decision and allow schools, farms, and rental housing to use their own solar power to offset their utility bills, just as residential customers do.
+SB 1374, introduced by Senator Josh Becker, would amend that decision and allow schools and others to use their own solar power to offset their utility bills, just as residential customers do.

 Bill author